-10. (1) The price in a contract of sale may be fixed by the Ascertaincontract, or may be left to be fixed in manner thereby ment of price.
-T .- IV.

-agreed, or may be determined by the course of dealing between the parties.
+10. (1) The price in a contract of sale may be fixed by the Ascertainment of price. contract, or may be left to be fixed in manner thereby agreed, or may be determined by the course of dealing between the parties.

-(2) Where the price is not determined in accordance with the foregoing provisions, the buyer must pay a reasonable price.
+(2) Where the price is not determined in accordance with the above provisions, the buyer must pay a reasonable price.
 What is a reasonable price is a question of fact dependent on the circumstances of each particular case.